uwejacobs/owm-weather/readme.txt

 Turn on the global setup mode and share your network setup and main site weather definitions throughout the network.

 = Weather-based Backgrounds =
-Define up to 7 different background colors or images depending on the weather condition.
+Define up to 7 different background colors, images or videos depending on the weather condition.

 = Cache system =
 Weather data is cached at a frequency defined by you.
 The data is then loaded from your server and you no longer depend on external sources.
 This avoids slowdowns and blocked page rendering.